Roots: Hidden Gems to Discover

 Do you have a garden?
 You may find some of these veggies in your garden.
 Feel free to use the veggies from there.

 No garden?
-I hope you will start one soon.
-Any size is a good start.
+I hope you start one soon. any size is a good start.
 Try a few pots on a patio or a raised bed or two.
 Your kids will learn so much from a garden.
 It’s a great family activity.
+I have many articles here at Seasons of Devotion to help you.
+Try this one to start: 6 Important Questions to Ask Before You Plant That Will Make You a Successful Gardener

 Prepare for the next botany lesson about stems now.